What Is Vienna Famous For?

 No discussion of Viennese music is complete without the Strauss family.
 Johann Strauss I and his son, Johann Strauss II, elevated the waltz from a simple country folk dance into the glamorous soundtrack of the 19th-century empire.
 The waltz became the very rhythm of Vienna.

-When Johann Strauss II debuted "The Blue Danube" in 1867, the initial reaction was surprisingly tepid.
-It did not take long, however, for the piece to become Vienna’s unofficial anthem, its melody now inseparable from the city's romantic image.
+When Johann Strauss II debuted “The Blue Danube” in 1867, the initial reaction was surprisingly unremarkable.
+It did not take long, however, for the piece to become Vienna’s unofficial anthem, its melody now inseparable from the city’s romantic image.
 The music of the Strauss dynasty was democratic, echoing from grand ballrooms to public parks and cafés.

 Guardians of a Priceless Legacy